Max B: Feud with Jim Jones

-2009-present: Last year before jail and further success
+2009–present: Last year before jail and further success

 The first half of 2009 would be Max B's last as a free man.
 Following the release of his eleventh mixtape Coke Wave on February 5, he released his twelfth mixtape Quarantine on February 21 later that month.
 The fifth installation in his flagship "Public Domain" series, notable tracks off Quarantine include "I Ain't Tryna", "All My Life", "Don't Love Hoes", and "DJ Saved My Life" featuring Mak Mustard.

 On June 4, Max B was sentenced to 75 years in prison, found guilty on 9 of 11 counts in the case involving himself, Gina Conway and Kevin Leerdam.
-Based on the testimony of Conway, he is accused of conspiring the event, and will be eligible for parole in 2042.
-Conway was sentenced to 18 years, and Leerdam was sentenced to life in prison.
+Based on the testimony of Conway, he was accused of being a conspirator in the event, and was deemed eligible for parole in 2042.
+Conway was sentenced to 18 years in prison, and Leerdam received a life sentence.

 Following his verdict, his fourteenth mixtape Million Dollar Baby 3 was released on June 30.
 His fifteenth mixtape and sixth installment in his "Public Domain" series, PD6: Walking The Plank, was released on July 12.
 Notable tracks off the record include "Dead Solver", "Never Wanna Go Back", "Letter To Stack Bundles", and "What You Want From Me" featuring Beanie Sigel and French Montana.
 His collaborative mixtape Coke Wave 2 with French was released on November 3, 2009.

 Albeit in prison since June 2009, Max B has been featured on various artists' records, utilizing preexisting recordings or through phoned-in verses and messages from prison.
 A collaborative mixtape titled Dopeman with fellow Gain Greene rapper Mak Mustard was released on April 4, 2010.
 A collaborative mixtape A Wave Called Yes with Amalgam labelmate Young Riot was released on May 26.
 The record contained two collaborative tracks featuring Curren$y who had signed to Amalgam in 2009, having had the opportunity to work with Max during his final months before his sentencing.
 In 2012, Isaiah Toothtaker released a collaborative mixtape called Toothy Wavy which featured phoned-in verses from Max B, and production by The Hood Internet.
 When Kanye West's album was scheduled to be named Waves, Max B (originator of the wave), expressed approval of the name change.
 He called in the Breakfast Club and said "It's all love.
 I appreciate it."
 In 2016, a phone conversation with French Montana was featured on the track "Siiiiiiiiilver Surffffeeeeer Intermission" from Kanye West's 7th studio album, The Life of Pablo.
 He dropped a song with French Montana called "Hold On" in 2019.

+In 2023, during a recorded jail phone call, French Montana notified Max B that their 2013 song "Once in a While" had received an RIAA gold certification.
+This accolade was the first RIAA certication that Max B has received.